The Pursuit of Happyness: Plot

-With only $21.33 in his bank account, Chris and Christopher are left homeless and desperate; Chris is able to get food and beds at the local shelter, and eventually scrapes together cash for a motel room, but the locks are then changed when he is unable to pay on time; he is then forced to live out of the restrooms in local BART stations with his son.
-Later, Chris finds the scanner that he lost in the station earlier.
-He sells his blood to pay for repairs and then gets a local physician to purchase it, thereby freeing himself to focus solely on his stockbroker training.
+With only $21.33 in his bank account, Chris and Christopher are left homeless and desperate; Chris is able to get a motel room, but the locks are then changed when he is unable to pay on time.
+They are forced at one point to stay in a restroom at a BART station.
+Other days, the two spend nights at a homeless shelter, in BART, or, if Chris manages to procure sufficient cash, at a hotel.
+Later, he finds the bone scanner that he lost in the BART station earlier.
+However, Chris found it damaged, yet he still manages to repair it by selling his own blood for money availability and after that sells it to a physician, thus completing all sales of his scanners.

 Disadvantaged by his limited work hours and knowing that maximizing his client contacts and profits is the only way to earn the broker position, Chris develops several ways to make sales calls more efficiently, including reaching out to potential high-value customers in person, a violation of firm protocol.
-One sympathetic prospect, Walter Ribbon, a top-level pension fund manager, even takes Chris and Christopher to a San Francisco 49ers game, where Chris befriends some of Mr. Ribbon's friends, who are also potential clients.
-Regardless of his challenges, Chris never reveals his lowly circumstances to his colleagues, even going so far as to lend one of his supervisors, Mr. Frohm, the last five dollars in his wallet for cab fare.
-He also studies for and aces the stockbroker license exam although he doubts that he did well.
+One sympathetic prospect, Walter Ribbon, a top-level pension fund manager, even takes Chris and Christopher to a San Francisco 49ers game, where Chris meets some of Mr. Ribbon's friends, who are also potential clients.
+Regardless of his challenges, Chris never reveals his lowly circumstances to his colleagues, even going so far as to lend one of his supervisors, Mr. Frohm, five dollars in his wallet for cab fare.
+Chris also studies for and aces the stockbroker license exam although he doubts that he did well.

 As Chris concludes his last day of internship, he is summoned to a meeting with the partners.
-Mr. Frohm notes that Chris is wearing a nice shirt, to which Chris explains he thought it appropriate to dress for the occasion on his last day.
-Mr. Frohm thanks him and says Chris should wear another one the following day, letting Chris know that he has won the coveted full-time position and reimburses Chris for the previous cab ride.
-Fighting back tears, he shakes hands with the partners, then rushes to Christopher's daycare to embrace him.
-They walk down a street and joke with each other (and are passed by the real Chris Gardner who cameos, in a business suit).
+Mr. Frohm lets Chris know that he has won the coveted full-time position and reimburses Chris for the previous cab ride.
+Fighting back tears, he shakes hands with the partners, then rushes to Christopher's daycare to hug him.
+They walk down a street and joke with each other.

-An epilogue reveals that Gardner went on to form his own multimillion-dollar brokerage firm in 1987 and sold a minority stake in it in a multi-million-dollar deal in 2006.
+An epilogue reveals that Chris went on to form his own multimillion-dollar brokerage firm in 1987 and sold a minority stake in it in a multi-million-dollar deal in 2006.